 - Do you know who you need to talk to should any problems come up?

-These conversations will help HR leaders and managers to refine their return to work plan of action, taking into account the cirucumstances of any employees for whom exceptions need to be made.
+These conversations will help HR leaders and managers to refine their return to work plan of action, taking into account the circumstances of any employees for whom exceptions need to be made.

 Coordinate and communicate with performance management software